Western States Volunteers Conference

-A room block at the Monte Carlo Resort & Casino has been reserved for conference attendees.
-Room rates range from $99-$59 per a night.
+A room block at the Tropicana Las Vegas Hotel has been reserved for conference attendees.
+Room rates range from $75-$125 per night.
 To take advantage of these discounted prices, make your hotel reservations by Friday, Jan.
-4. To make hotel reservations, visit the Lodging page of the Western States Volunteers Conference website and be sure to mention the conference when reserving your room to receive the discounted rate.
+17, 2014.
+To make hotel reservations, visit the Lodging page of the Western States Volunteers Conference website and be sure to mention the conference when reserving your room to receive the discounted rate.

 The Western States Volunteers' Conference is brought to you by the credit union leagues of Arizona, California, Colorado, Hawaii, Illinois, Minnesota, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington and Wyoming.
 With questions about the conference, contact Administrative Assistant Lindsey Evans by email or call (651) 288-5170.
-You may also contact MnCUN Director of Education Sue Groskreutz by email or by phone at (651) 288-5521.
+You may also contact MnCUN Director of Education Sue Groskreutz by email or at (651) 288-5521.